 Either way, your content needs to be engaging and exciting.
-Get creative and utilize gifs, interactive content, even personalization.
+Get creative and utilise gifs, interactive content, and even personalisation.

 9. Always Test Emails Before Sending

-Broken links, misspellings, and inaccurate personalization are a few mistakes email marketers make.
+Broken links, misspellings, and inaccurate personalisation are a few mistakes email marketers make.
 No one likes getting an email that’s meant for Emily when your name is Bob.